junxit/us-congress-bills-116/derived/amendments.md

 ### 12 U.S.C. § 4513

-> by striking “Chairman of the Board of Governors” each place such term appears and inserting “Chair of the Board of Governors”; and
+> by striking “Chairman of the Board of Governors” and inserting “Chair of the Board of Governors”; and

 | | |
 |---|---|